 Linear actuators frequently employ a stepper motor to position the load, or perhaps a or servo motor with encoder.
 These require a ballscrew to convert a precise rotary position to a linear one.
 Ballscrews are expensive, heavy and will often require protection from a harsh environment.
-CambridgeIC's linear position transducers allow designers to measure position at the point of load, so the ballscrew may be replaced with a belt to deliver a lighter, more cost effective module.
+Using a CambridgeIC linear position transducer can remove the need for a ballscrew.

 The linear sensor is built from a printed circuit board (PCB).
 A PCB is stable and robust, and allows the sensor, its processing and motion control circuitry to be combined.
 Sensor processing is performed with a CambridgeIC Central Tracking Unit (CTU) chip such as the CAM204, which processes position information and communicates it to motion control circuitry.